Sweco-NL/damo_afvoergebiedaanvoergebied/docs/api_docs.rst

 GeneratorBasis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Used for all generators to load all data from dir_basis_data and dir_results
+Used for all generators to load all data from dir_basisdata and dir_results

 .. automodule:: generator_drainage_units.generator_basis
     :members: